pranjals149/100-Days-Of-Code/README.md

 Day 68 : Done with the Portfolio site.
         Link - https://pranjalportfolio.netlify.app/

-Day 69 : Done with the writer's portal and practiced edx problems in python
+Day 69 : Done with the writer's portal and practiced edx problems in python.

+Day 70 and 71: Applying for Google Season of Docs. and done some python stuff